 Today we have a walking tour around the old 'town-museum' of Ohrid, a UNESCO World Heritage Site.
 The old part of the town was known in ancient times as Lychnidos, the City of Lights.
 Slavs gave it the name of Arida in the 10th century, and it became a major center of culture and art for this area.
 It is the cradle of Slavic written language and literature, from where the alphabet called Cyrillic was created by the two brothers Cyril and Methody.

 Ohrid is also known as the "City of 365 Churches" and we visit a few of the most important ones.
 St. Panteleimon Monastery from the 9th century is the oldest Slav monastery in the world.
 Ohrid abounds with ancient archaeological sites, including an amphitheatre and fortress.
 During our tour of Ohrid we will also walk through the local bazaar.
-While in Ohrid we'll also visit the Icons Gallery and the Roman Amphitheater.
+While in Ohrid we'll also visit the Roman Amphitheater.

 This afternoon we embark on a boat tour on the lake.
 Our journey will take us along the eastern shores of the lake and down to the southern tip.
 We will disembark for a tour of the 10th century Monastery of Saint Naum before returning to the town of Ohrid on the northern shores.